fotnite-vevo/fotnite-vevo/README.md

 /_/  \____/\__/_/ /_/_/\__/\___/      |___/\___/|___/\____/
 </pre>

-I'm a university student studying Statistics and Data Science I'm hosting all of my current projects here... but it's kinda empty right now :(
+I'm a university student studying Statistics and Data Science
+I'm hosting all of my current projects here... but it's kinda empty right now :(
+Maybe there'll be stuff here soon, idk.

+Oh, also I play an unhealthy amount of TF2.
+Any other players can find me at my Steam profile: https://steamcommunity.com/id/fotnite_?tscn=1636499227
+You might not want to read the comments though, there's a couple homophobes lurking in there...